Irvine Unified School District

 Irvine Unified School District is a school district in Irvine, California, United States, that serves most portions of the city of Irvine as well as some parts of Tustin and unincorporated areas of Orange County.
-Established on June 6, 1972, IUSD serves approximately 36,000 K-12 students at twenty-four elementary schools, six middle schools, five K-8 schools, two virtual academies, six comprehensive high schools.
+Established on June 6, 1972, IUSD serves approximately 36,000 K-12 students at twenty-four elementary schools, six middle schools, five K-8 schools, two virtual academies, and six comprehensive high schools.

 Irvine has been frequently recognized among the top school systems in California and the United States.
 On the state's latest Academic Performance Index, which measures overall achievement on a scale of 200 to 1,000, IUSD posted a districtwide score of 921, marking a five-point increase over the previous year.

 Irvine schools have earned the state's highest honor – the label of California Distinguished School – 48 times since 1986, and all four comprehensive high schools have been recognized at least once.
 All four comprehensive high schools have also earned the distinction as Blue Ribbon Schools, the nation's highest level of recognition for K-12 campuses.
 In all, IUSD has produced 13 Blue Ribbon schools since 1983.